richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 Another concept the guideline calls out is the Privacy Unit.

-DP describes the difference between results from datasets with or without an individual, but it doesn't define **what is an individual**.
+DP describes the difference between outputs from datasets with or without an individual, but it doesn't define **what is an individual**.
 It can be an individual transaction, or a person.

 Since the common concern of data privacy is always about people.
 So the guideline suggests we always use **User as the Privacy Unit**.

 This means when we apply DP, we should always measure the ε when **ALL records related to one person** are presented or not.

 ## Differential Privacy in practice

+### Privacy Budget to limit privacy loss

+Having a mathematical measurement of privacy, we can limit privacy exposure more quantitatively.

+ε represents the amount of privacy loss from an output; we can sum the ε from all the outputs published from a dataset to measure the total privacy loss.

+This allows us to limit the privacy loss by **setting an upper bound of the total ε allowed for all published outputs from a dataset**, or we can call it the **Privacy budget**.

+### Adding noise to comply with the privacy budget

+ε is defined by the difference between outputs from datasets with or without an individual; it depends on how impactful an individual is to the output.

+If an individual record is very _special_ in the dataset, the ε of one output may already exceed the total privacy budget.

+So, in practice, we'll add random noise into the output to fulfill the ε requirement.

+**Adding random noise lowers the difference between outputs from datasets with or without an individual, thus lowering the ε**.

+## Challenges

+### Reduced accuracy and utility

+Accuracy and utility of an output may be related but not necessarily the same.

+The guideline calls it out by stating that output may be accurate but not useful if most attributes are redacted.
+Output may also be less accurate but still useful if the survey base is large.

+But either way, DP has impacts on both the accuracy and utility of the outputs.
+The primary reason is the **added random noise to the outputs**, especially when the data size is small and more noise is required.